Kafue River: Sources

-Through the Copperbelt
+Copperbelt

 Before the river reaches the Copperbelt towns, however, it loses its wide floodplain, the channel narrows to 30–40 m and it meanders less, in a shallow valley only 40 m or so lower than the surrounding plateau.
-It flows close to the Copperbelt towns of Chililabombwe, Chingola and Mufulira, and through the outskirts of Nchanga and Kitwe.
+It flows close to the Copperbelt towns of Chililabombwe, Chingola and Mufulira, and through the outskirts of Kitwe.
 The popular picnic spot the Hippo Pool north of Chingola is protected as a national monument.

 In the Copperbelt, water is taken from the river to irrigate small farms and market gardens.
 At Kitwe it changes course to the south-west and flows through forest and areas of flat rock over which it floods in the wet season, keeping to a channel about 50 m wide in the dry season.

 Lukanga Swamp

 The river again develops intricate meanders and a maze of channels in a swampy floodplain, with oxbow lakes and lagoons.
 It flows 20 km west of the permanent part of the Lukanga Swamp which fills a circular depression, and which drains through a channel into the Kafue.
-The area between the swamp and river is flood plain and when that and surrounding areas are inundated in the rainy season, the combined wetland exceeds 6000 km2.
+The area between the swamp and river is flood plain and when that and surrounding areas are inundated in the rainy season, the combined wetland exceeds 6,000 km2.
 This is the first of the three main wildlife areas of the river, and the least surveyed and protected.

-Through Kafue National Park
+Kafue National Park

 The character of the river changes again, as it forms a less meandering dry-season channel with sandy banks and islands.
 Continuing south-west it enters the Kafue National Park, second largest national park in Africa, where it receives its two largest tributaries, the Lunga and Lufupa rivers, also from the north.
 The Kafue skirts the south-east edge of the Busanga Plain, one of Africa's premier wildlife areas, known for large herds of cape buffalo, zebra and antelope.
 In the rainy season the Lufupa floods the plain.